Spinach Feta Frittata

 Recipe ingredients

-This easy frittata recipe requires minimal prep and is on the table in about 30 minutes.
+This spinach frittata recipe requires minimal prep and is on the table in about 30 minutes.

 - Cook the veggies.
 Heat the olive oil over medium heat and cook the leek until softened.
 Add the garlic and cook 30 seconds longer, then add the spinach and cook 2-3 minutes until wilted.
 Pour the spinach mixture onto a cutting board and roughly chop.
 Brush olive oil around the edges of your heatproof skillet, and spread the spinach mixture evenly across the bottom of the pan.